shipsing/podman-desktop/website/docs/installation/macos-install.md

 This page contains information regarding installation of Podman Desktop on MacOS.

-You can install Podman Desktop on Mac:
+You can install Podman Desktop on macOS:

 1. Using the .dmg file
-2. Using Brew
+2. Using Homebrew

 :::info[Prerequisite]
 Podman Desktop requires [Podman Engine](https://docs.podman.io/en/latest/index.html).
 If you don't have Podman Engine installed, Podman Desktop will prompt you to do so at a later stage.
 :::

-## Installing Podman Desktop on MacOS using .dmg file
+## Installing Podman Desktop on macOS using .dmg file

 1. Download the `.dmg` file from the [Downloads](/downloads/macos) section of this website.